OUR MISSION

 In the fight to defend American democracy, frontline community organizers are our single most impactful asset.
 This theory of change defines Groundwork Project, an organization founded in 2021 by former Congressman Joe Kennedy III.

-Conservative forces provide a compelling test case for our theory.
+Anti-democratic forces provide a compelling test case for our theory.
 Far outside of coastal centers and the American Midwest, they have invested, organized, and consistently base built across the Deep South, Appalachia and the Plains – largely unopposed for generations.
 Today, these investments are bearing fruit, as anti-democracy forces are using the awesome civic power they have accrued in these places to threaten bodily autonomy, public education, voting rights, climate action and democratic freedom for us all.

 This moment demands a response, and an end to the unopposed resources regressive, anti-democratic and anti-equality forces have funneled into these regions.